Heyimlulu/Heyimlulu/README.md

 # 🔭 I’m currently working on

-- **RacoonBot**, a multifunction and fun bot using the discordjs API
+- **RacoonBot 2.0**, a multifunction and fun bot using the discordjs API
-- **InsuranceProject**, an insurance management application using the Spring Boot Framework
+- **InsuranceProject**, an automobile insurance management application using the Spring Boot Framework

 # 📫 How to reach me